Do not use in ruminants.

-If you know you are hypersensitive (allergic) to chloretracycline, do not handle the product.
-When handling this product, inhalation of the dust must be avoided by wearing a disposable half-mask respirator conforming to European Standard EN 149 or a non-disposable respirator to European Standard EN 140 with a filter to EN 143.
+If you know you are hypersensitive (allergic) to chlortetracycline, do not handle this product.
+When handling the product the inhalation of the dust must be avoided by wearing a disposable half-mask respirator conforming to European Standard EN 149 or a non-disposable respirator to European Standard EN 140 with a filter to EN E143.
 Avoid contact with skin and eyes.
-Gloves should be worn whilst handling this product.
-If contact with skin or eyes occurs, wash area immediately with clean fresh water.
+Gloves should be worn whilst handling the product.
+If contact with the skin or eyes occurs, wash area immediately with clean fresh water.
 If irritation persists seek medical attention.

 Do not eat, drink or smoke whilst handling the product.
-Hands and exposed skin should be washed thoroughly after use.
+Hand and exposed skin should be washed thoroughly after use.